Randy Grossman

-Curt Randy Grossman (born September 20, 1952) is a former professional American football player who played tight end for eight seasons for the Pittsburgh Steelers in the National Football League.
+Curt Randy Grossman (born September 20, 1952) is an American former professional football player who was a tight end for eight seasons with the Pittsburgh Steelers in the National Football League (NFL).
+He played college football for the Temple Owls.
+He won four Super Bowls with the Steelers.

 Early life

 Grossman was born in Philadelphia, Pennsylvania, and is Jewish.
 He was raised in a Conservative Jewish home.

 Grossman was an All State performer at Haverford High School, in suburban Philadelphia, where from a young age he would reply to the question, "What will you do when you grow up?" with the certain retort: "I'm going to be a professional football player."
 He was a varsity letterman in both football and wrestling at Haverford Senior High School.
 His father was a butcher.

 College career

 Grossman was an outstanding tight end (and three-year starter) for the Temple Owls in the early 1970s.
 In 1972, he caught 23 passes for 349 yards and four touchdowns and Temple had a record of 5–4–0.
 The following year, Grossman was named Associated Press All-America third team and Temple notched a record of 9–1–0.
 That year, Grossman led the team in receptions with 39 for 683 yards and 4 touchdowns; Temple outscored its opponents 353–167.
 Grossman finished his career at Temple with 89 receptions for 1505 yards and 10 touchdowns.
 Grossman was also a member of Pi Lambda Phi fraternity's Pennsylvania Alpha Delta chapter.